Chyna Bennett

 What Honors Program opportunities or support have helped you get closer to your academic or career goals so far?

-The Honors Program has supported me financially in more ways than I could imagine.
-As someone who needs financial support, the Honors Program has never failed to step in and help me in that regard, which has allowed me to stay focused on my academics and not feel stressed out about money.
+During my undergrad years, the Honors Program supported me financially in more ways than I could imagine.
+As someone who needs financial support, the Honors Program never failed to step in and help me in that regard, which allowed me to stay focused on my academics and not feel stressed out about money.

 What do you enjoy the most about the Honors Program?

 I enjoy the connections I have made.
 The Honors Program has allowed me to make friends with common interests and goals and has pushed me to continue to work hard as a student.
+I like how it connects students from so many different majors and backgrounds all with a common goal of succeeding beyond their expectations.
 Additionally, the Honors Program has built a community of connections I’ll have for a lifetime, and I cannot wait to see how it grows over time.

 Who has been one of your favorite instructors/professors and why?
 What course did they teach?